Forder23/LearningProjects/README.md

 # LearningProjects
-# More than one project (Frontend, Backend, maybe QA and DevOps in some)
+# More than one project (Frontend, Backend, perhaps QA and DevOps in some)

 Projects made through some courses for the purpose of learning new libraries, technologies (Udemy, Coursera, Eduonix etc..)